Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.12.8 Changes.md

 **Important: We recommend that you fully delete the previous `workingtitle-aircraft-cj4` folder before copying this release.**

 # General Changes
-- SU7 Compatibility
+- SU6 Compatibility
-- Adjustments to default screen brightness.
+- Improved custom font on Altimeter when showing BLOCKS instead of zeros.
 (Thanks @charles-vomacka)
-- Improved stroke fix for some cyan text displays on the PFD to make them more readable.
+- Improved the Flight Director V-Bar rendering.
 (Thanks @charles-vomacka).
-- Fix COM switch buttons on the audio panel.

 ## ⚠️ Known Issues
 ** The Lower CCP LONG Press does not work for reselecting charts - we will look further at this.